1 Introduction: What’s the Difference?

 Above question will be the research question of this thesis.
 We2 want to enable future researchers to tap into the wisdom of the linear-time–branching-time spectrum and to easily determine what equivalences fit their models.

 2 As you might have noticed, this text uses more personal pronouns than is common in much of computer science literature.
-Their meaning is the same as in a lecture: “I” = “The author”; “You” = “The audience”; “We” = “The asynchronous collective of author and readers.”
+Their meaning is the same as in a lecture: “I” = “The author”; “You” = “The audience”; “We” = “The asynchronous collective of author and readers,” or sometimes “The author together with coauthors.”

 1.1 Linear-Time–Branching-Time Spectroscopy

-Van Glabbeek’s papers on comparative concurrency semantics (1990, 1993) treat a zoo of distinct qualitative questions of the form “Are processes p and q equivalent with respect to notion N?”, where N would for example be trace or bisimulation equivalence.
-He unveils an underlying structure where the questions can easily be compared with respect to their distinctive power.
+How does the tool do this?
+The key are van Glabbeek’s “linear-time–branching-time spectrum” papers on comparative concurrency semantics (1990, 1993).
+They treat a zoo of distinct qualitative questions of the form “Are processes p and q equivalent with respect to notion N?”, where N would for example be trace or bisimulation equivalence.
+The papers unveil an underlying structure where equivalences can easily be compared with respect to their distinctive power.
 This is analogous to the spectrum of light where seemingly qualitative properties (“The light is blue / green / red.”) happen to be quantitative (“The distribution of wavelengths peaks at 460 / 550 / 630~\mathrm{nm}.”).

 For light (i.e. electromagnetic radiation), the mix of wavelengths can be determined through a process called spectroscopy.
-So, we may ask:
+So, we could reframe the question behind this thesis also:

 If there exists a “linear-time–branching time spectrum,” does this mean, there also is some kind of “linear-time–branching-time spectroscopy”?